torodb/stampede/stampede/documentation/docs/installation/docker.md

 ### Linux/macOS

-The source code contains some Maven tasks that can build the right artifacts to execute ToroDB Stampede and its dependencies in Docker containers.
+The source code contains some Maven tasks that can build the right artifacts to execute ToroDB Stampede and its dependencies into Docker containers.

 ```no-highlight
 mvn clean package -P prod,docker -Ddocker.skipbase=false